software/hoardy-web/./extension/page/help.org

 Yes.
 This is why Pick into limbo setting exists.
 See above for more info.

-In combination with Automatic actions for recently closed tabs options you can implement any of the following workflows:
+In combination with Closed tabs options you can implement any of the following workflows:

 Why do pages under https://addons.mozilla.org/ and https://chromewebstore.google.com/ can not be captured by Hoardy-Web?